dnth/dnth/README.md

     </td>
     <td width="70%">
       <p><a href="https://dicksonneoh.com/portfolio/how_to_10x_your_od_model_and_deploy_50fps_cpu/" target="_blank" rel="noopener noreferrer">Faster than GPU: How to 10x your Object Detection Model and Deploy on CPU at 50+ FPS.</a></p>
+      <p>Optimize a YOLOX object detection model deploy on a CPU.
+Train with custom data, convert to ONNX and OpenVINO IR formats, and apply post-training quantization.
+This results in a 10x speed improvement, making real-time inference possible on CPU, even outperforming GPU performance.</p>
       <p>📅 April 30, 2022</p>
     </td>
   </tr>